 Concentrations of various elements found in quarterly analyses from the sanitary sewer are summarized in Table 5.
-Analyses performed for 1974 are compared with an applicable standard, namely the General Regulation No. 51 of the Menlo Park Sanitary District, Menlo Park, California, as amended November 12, 1973.
-Through its contract, SLAC is legally obliged to meet the broader standards of the regulations set forth in 1957.
-The more detailed comparison with the 1973 standards is therefore an informal comparison only.
+Analyses performed for 1975 are compared with an applicable standard, namely the General Regulation No. 51 of the Menlo Park Sanitary District, Menlo Park, California, as amended November 12, 1973.
+This standard is being renegotiated and is cited for comparison purposes only.